 2. progressive muscle relaxation

 Surely you know this too: stress not only puts your thoughts in turmoil, but also has an effect on your body.
 Headaches and tension in the neck and shoulders send their regards.
-This is where progressive muscle relaxation can help you.
-The whole thing is based on the assumption of the American psychologist Edmund Jacobson that physical relaxation can also calm your thoughts.
+Here the progressive muscle relaxation help.
+The whole thing is based on the assumption of the American psychologist Edmund Jacobson that physical relaxation can also calm the mind.

 For him it was already clear in the 1920s that physical and mental health are closely connected.
 He therefore developed a method in which individual muscles or muscle groups are specifically tensed and relaxed again.
 The result was progressive muscle relaxation.
 Just give it a try!